 THE GOVERNMENT FORCES EVERYONE TO WORK AT HOME.
 HOW TO SECURE YOUR HOME OFFICE?

 I assume that only 30-40% of the companies were able to switch from normal operations to a mobile home office workplace without any issues, considering cybersecurity as a key element of their business success.
-The majority, i.e. 60-70% sacrificed security protections and countermeasures without even noticing it, in order to allow employees work from their homes as fast as possible.
+The majority, i.e. 60-70% sacrificed security protections and countermeasures without even noticing it, in order to allow employees to work from their homes as fast as possible.

 What could be easier than a home office?
 All people have access to the Internet, they can use publicly available cloud services like DropBox and Microsoft OneDrive to store and share corporate data with their colleagues, use personal emails and applications like Skype, Viber, and WhatsApp to communicate and exchange information, with now their office being only one step away from their fridge and couch.

 Cybercriminals are actively using this situation to steal your commercial secrets, passwords, and credentials without even being detected!
-Furthermore, attackers are taking an advantage of security weaknesses by encrypting all data on employees’ workstations and corporate servers, offering the decryption key to restore the data for a solid reward, also known as a ransomware.
-Alternatively, they are stealing credit card details or bank account credentials to use it on a grey market.
+Furthermore, attackers are taking an advantage of security weaknesses by encrypting all data on employees’ workstations and corporate servers, offering the decryption key to restore the data for a solid reward, also known as ransomware.
+Alternatively, they are stealing credit card details or bank account credentials to use them on a grey market.
 Cybercriminals don’t have any conscience or morale in pursuing their goals and objectives, and absence of proper security controls makes their life even easier than before!
 But how to avoid such issues, while still allowing your employees to work from home and keep their life safe in given circumstances?

 A remarkable example of a violent and barbaric cyberattack was revealed a few weeks ago in Czech Republic, when one of the biggest hospitals in Brno was not able to proceed with COVID19 tests and stopped the surgery of an 89–year–old patient.
 Hospital’s personnel turned off all devices, sensors, computers, and servers to mitigate the impact of this cyberattack.
 The recovery from such an incident was not possible in a short period of time and many patients had to be transported to other medical institutions nearby.
 What would happen if someone attacked our e-health system during this critical time, would our institutions be able to withstand a cyberattack, how big would be the impact?